bids-standard/bids-specification/src/04-modality-specific-files/05-task-events.md

 {
    "trial_type": {
        "LongName": "Event category",
-       "Descripton": "Indicator of type of action that is expected", "Levels": {
+       "Description": "Indicator of type of action that is expected", "Levels": {
           "go": "A red square is displayed to indicate starting", "stop": "A blue square is displayed to indicate stopping", }
+    }
 }
 ```